Calendar server

 /etc/init.d/memcached

-.
+stop.
 If it is running it will interfere with the calendarserver that starts it from within the server.
 Need to investigate if this behavior can be changed configured.